kqf/root-recipes/README.md

 This code should be used for plotting only.
 The metadata (like color codes) are not stored in the `ROOT` files.
 This has some justification (saves up to `3 * 8` bytes! per primitive) in theory, but is pretty useless on practice.
 The objects that are saved with custom colors, will be transparent (why not some default colors?) after reading them in a new session/program call.

 ### Singledispatch
 Python doesn't have function signatures and it's impossible to have two methods with the same name.
-This compicates the code that involves `ROOT` objects that quite often have inconsistent interfaces.
+This complicates the code that involves `ROOT` objects that quite often have inconsistent interfaces.
 There is a built-in (standard library) mechanism that allows method redefinition.
-In this example we want to define a dedicated `decorate` function that has different impact on histograms and functions.
-Such method allows creation of the generic plotting functions that accept different types
+In this example, we want to define a dedicated `decorate` function that has a different impact on histograms and functions.
+Such a method allows the creation of the generic plotting functions that accept different types
 ```python
 import ROOT
 from contextlib import contextmanager